nspin/minimally-invasive-nix-installer/README.md

 You may want to create `/etc/nix/nix.conf`.

-To uninstall, simply `rm -r /nix`.
+To uninstall, simply `chmod -R u+w /nix && rm -r /nix`.